 This Context Menu will show some frequently used connection managers (OLE DB, Flat File, ADO.NET, Analysis Services, and File Connection).
 If you don’t find the required one, select the New Connection option.

 In this example, we are creating the OLE DB Connection Manager.
 We can select the New OLE DB Connection option from the Context Menu.
 But if you observe from the above screenshot, We chose the New option.
-It helps you to understand the similarities while creating SSIS Connection Managers.
+It helps you to understand the similarities while creating SSIS Connection Manager.

 When you click on the New option, an Add Connection Manager window form will open to select the one from the provided list.